 The Church Organist for St. Andrew plays for all weddings.

 - A wedding is a service of worship; therefore, SACRED MUSIC is to be used.
 The Church Organist will assist you with the selection of music and can provide guidance.
 You may wish to consider congregational hymns and the Methodist Hymnal in planning your music.
-The church organist has the right to refuse a piece of music that he/she is not familiar with.
+The church organist has the right to refuse a piece of music that he is not familiar with.
 No recorded music is permitted.

-In the event the church organist is not used for the wedding ceremony, it is still common professional courtesy to offer to pay her fee.
+In the event the church organist is not used for the wedding ceremony, it is still common professional courtesy to offer to pay his fee.
 (This is an international standard supported and endorsed by the American Guild of organists and its international affiliates.)